mazhar18941/Netflix-Movies-Recommeder/README.md

 This project recommends movies based on watch history of Netflix users.
 If you search a movie, system will recommend top 10 movies that are watched by Netflix users alongwith searched movie.

 ## Introduction
-This is a movie recommendation system trained on Netflix movies dataset(https://www.kaggle.com/netflix-inc/netflix-prize-data).
+This is a movie recommendation system trained on [Netflix movies dataset](https://www.kaggle.com/netflix-inc/netflix-prize-data).
 It uses deep learning technique skip-gram word2vec in order to extract word embeddings from movies corpus.
 Word embedding is a vector which captures context of the word in corpus and very popular in NLP.
 Then, similarity of these embeddings is computed and given a movie name, top 10 most watched movies alongside given movie are returned and displayed in streamlit App.

 ## About Code
 There are 4 python files;